bahrus/d-fine/README.md

 </h-llo-world>
 ```

 x-f stands for "expand from".
-You can also use data-xf [TODO] so as not to offend anyone.
+You can also use data-xf so as not to offend anyone.

 Shadow DOM can b- circumvented by adding attribute "noshadow."

-d-fine is part of the [p-et-alia](https://github.com/bahrus/p-et-alia) framework.
-One of the goals of that framework is to allow the d-veloper to choose

 The example b-low does the same thing, but with more compact notation.
 D-fault values can also b- specified, as s-en with place=V-nus: